Xymon Monitor

 In case of problems alerts may be sent in the form of e-mails, SMS-messages or pager-alerts so that staff can respond quickly to problems without having to keep watch over the services.

-The easiest way to understand what Xymon does is to see it in action. http://www.xymon.com/xymon/ is the live view of a Xymon server that monitors my home network.
+The easiest way to understand what Xymon does is to see it in action. https://www.xymon.com/ is the live view of a Xymon server that monitors Henrik's home network.

-The production release of Hobbit 4.2 was released on August 10th 2006.
-The current stable release of Xymon is 4.2.3, released on February 22 2009.
-You can pick up Xymon at the Sourceforge project page.
+The production release of Xymon 4.3 was released in March 2011.
+The current stable release of Xymon is 4.3.30, released Sep 5, 2019.
+You can pick up Xymon at the Xymon Sourceforge project page.

 The official project wiki is at SourceForge, but content needs to be migrated from wikibooks.org